resource-watch/data-pre-processing/cli_023_standard_precipitation_index/README.md

 SW corner: -50N, 90E

 ```
-Upload eight images to Google Earth Engine under the same Image Collection folder and mosaic them together using the following code:
+Each of these eight images were uploaded to Google Earth Engine into a single image collection, and they were then mosaicked, using the following code:
 ```
 //Load in image collection
 var ic = ee.ImageCollection('users/resourcewatch/cli_023_SPI_2019_mosaic');